 Learn where farmers markets are located around your home.
-If you do not know where farmers’ markets are in your area, check out this reference from the U. S. Department of Agriculture, Farmers Market Search and Local Harvest.
+If you do not know where farmers’ markets are in your area, check out this reference from the U. S. Department of Agriculture, Farmers’ Market Search and Local Harvest.

-- Most foods are GMO-free.
+- Most produce is GMO-free.

 - Many public markets sell nuts, grains, seeds, flours, etc., many times in bulk.